richafnu/Viva/Viva/glint/setup/questions-setup.md

 > - To allow the Questions section to save, select at least one cycle for all questions.

 ## Add a new custom question

 > [!CAUTION]
 > Your organization may have policies governing appropriate survey items for employees.
-Ensure you have consulted any such policies before proceeding.
+Ensure you consult any such policies before proceeding.
 Rather than create a new item, search the Question Library for existing questions that could be reused or repurposed.
 Viva Glint standard questions are validated and typically come with benchmarks and action plans.

 1. In the **Question library** edit pane, select the **+ Create** button.
 A **Create Question** window opens.
 1. For your new item, enter information in the following fields: